towavephone/kostasbariotis.com/blog/javascript深入笔记/index.md

 > Types are further subclassified into ECMAScript language types and specification types.

 > An ECMAScript language type corresponds to values that are directly manipulated by an ECMAScript programmer using the ECMAScript language.
-The ECMAScript language types are Undefined, Null, Boolean, String, Number, and Object.
+The ECMAScript language types are Undefined, Null, Boolean, String, Number and Object.

 > A specification type corresponds to meta-values that are used within algorithms to describe the semantics of ECMAScript language constructs and ECMAScript language types.
 The specification types are Reference, List, Completion, Property Descriptor, Property Identifier, Lexical Environment, and Environment Record.